-Under the Code, interest and original issue discount income with respect to First Series B Bonds held by nonresident alien individuals, foreign corporations or other non-United States persons ("Nonresidents") generally will not be subject to the United States withholding tax (or backup withholding) if the Commonwealth (or other person who would otherwise be required to withhold tax from such payments) is provided with an appropriate statement that the beneficial owner of the First Series B Bond is a Nonresident.
-Notwithstanding the foregoing, if any such payments are effectively connected with a United States trade or business conducted by a Nonresident bondholder, they will be subject to regular United States income tax, but will ordinarily be exempt from United States withholding tax.
+Foreign Holders.
+Under the Code, interest with respect to Second Series B Bonds held by nonresident alien individuals, foreign corporations or other non-United States persons ("Nonresidents") generally will not be subject to the 30 percent United States withholding tax if the Trustee (or other person who would otherwise be required to withhold tax from such payments) is provided with an appropriate statement that the beneficial owner of a Second Series B Bond is a Nonresident.
+The withholding tax, if applicable, may be reduced or eliminated by an applicable tax treaty.
+However, interest that is effectively connected with a United States business conducted by a Nonresident holder of a Second Series B Bond will generally be subject to the regular United States income tax.